due-benchmark/du-schema/README.md

 ## Dataset level

 To store information on the dataset level we are using JSON-LD format.
-It is based on well known schema.org Web standard (see https://developers.google.com/search/docs/data-types/dataset for more information).
+It is based on well known schema.org Web standard (see [this link](https://developers.google.com/search/docs/data-types/dataset) for more information).

 ## Documents annotation level